ErrOrnAmE/ITWithFood/index.md

 Hello everybody and welcome inside the wonderful land of IT (with food).

-The point of this website is to enable YOU to learn about IT while cooking, and therefore impress your <a href="https://www.youtube.com/watch?v=xHz54TQYTTQ" target="_blank">friends</a> with how much you know about IT.
+The point of this website is to allow YOU to learn about IT while cooking, and therefore impress your <a href="https://www.youtube.com/watch?v=xHz54TQYTTQ" target="_blank">friends</a> with how much you know about IT.

 # Menu: what are you gonna learn?